Governance of higher education

 The state has a significant commitment for financing HEIs.
 Higher education is for the most part free-of-charge and the State allocates significant resources for research conducted by the HEIs.

-The Riksdag determines the allocation of resources for education and research for each HEI, which receives separate allocations for education and for research.
-Funding for first- and second-cycle education is based in part on the number of enrolled students (converted to full-time equivalents (FTE)) within the different disciplinary domains and, in part, on credits earned by students (converted to annual performance equivalents (APE)).
+Funding for first- and second-cycle education is based partly on the number of enrolled students (converted to full-time equivalents (FTE)) within the different disciplinary domains and, in part, on credits earned by students (converted to annual performance equivalents (APE)).
 The allocation of resources is thus fully based on performance.
 The funding per FTE and APE varies for different disciplinary domains.
 Technology and engineering, for example, receive more than social science.
-Every year the Government caps the funding of courses and programmes of each HEI by setting a maximum amount, called the funding cap.

-This page was published 5 January 2023
+This page was last updated 15 November 2023